refeStack/refe/README.md

 ![](https://raw.githubusercontent.com/refeStack/refe/master/img/refe-wide.png)

-# ReFE
-## Really Fast & Easy
+# Really Fast & Easy

 ### 📚 JavaScript and Markdown Server-less Microservice

 # What Does ReFE Do?

-A drag-and-drop instant server-less website is _Really Fast & Easy_.
+ReFE makes building a server-less website drag-and-drop simple.
+No coding knowledge needed, and no servers to manage.

 # How does ReFE work?